News & Events

 The Differences Between Dislocation, Fractures, and Sprains

-Treatment Options for a Dislocated Wrist Bone
+Treatment Options for a Dislocated Wrist

 Addressing a dislocated bone immediately is vitally important to prevent complications.
 Visiting an orthopedic urgent care facility will give you the best idea of the type and severity of your injury, allowing you to make an informed treatment plan.
-Once an MRI or X-ray is taken of the wrist, there will be a range of treatment options depending on severity.
-Naturally, the most conservative treatment option is considered first.
+Once an MRI or X-ray is taken of the wrist, there will be a range of treatment options depending on severity (naturally, the most conservative treatment option is considered first):

-• Rest, ice, compression, and elevation (RICE.)
+• Rest, ice, compression, and elevation (RICE)

-• Anti-inflammatory medication for pain relief.
+• Anti-inflammatory medication for pain relief

-• Splint or sling to immobilize wrist during healing.
+• Splint or sling to immobilize wrist during healing

-• Cast to stabilize the wrist while it heals.
+• Cast to stabilize the wrist while it heals

 • Physical therapy to strengthen the area around the dislocation or fracture

-• Surgery, if the injury is especially traumatic and extensive.
+• Surgery, if the injury is especially traumatic and extensive

 Experience Exceptional Orthopedic Injury Treatment From EmergeOrtho-Triangle Region

-To learn more, schedule an appointment now.
-Or, call us any time at (919) 220-5255.
+To learn more, request an appointment, or call us anytime at (919) 220-5255.

 Join the EmergeOrtho E-Mail List